graphql/graphiql/packages/graphiql/README.md

 An easy way to get create such a function is the [`createGraphiQLFetcher`](../graphiql-toolkit/src/create-fetcher/createFetcher.ts) method exported from the `@graphiql/toolkit` package.
-If you want to implement your own fetcher function you can use the `Fetcher` type from `@graphiql/toolkit` to make sure the signature matches what GraphiQL expects.
+If you want to implement your own fetcher function, you can use the `Fetcher` type from `@graphiql/toolkit` to make sure the signature matches what GraphiQL expects.

 The following is everything you need to render GraphiQL in your React